 The great thing about the automotive repair industry is that you learn something new every day.
 Once your service advisors memorize these sales analogies and put them into practice, you will see your sales go up.
-When customers learn an important fact about their vehicles in plain English, they invariably respond, “Let’s get that repair done”.
+When your customers learn an important fact about their vehicles in plain English, they invariably respond, “Let’s get that repair done”.

 Learn More – Get Your FREE Strategy Session

-Does your auto repair shop lack direction?
+Does your independent auto repair shop lack direction?
 Perhaps your business plan has stalled out, and you need an experienced automotive industry coach to help you.
 Then why not schedule a FREE business strategy session with Brian?
 You’ve got nothing to lose, so sign up today!